Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Renters Rights & Responsibilities in Texas

-Renters in Texas have the following rights under Texas law.
-The right to:
+Renters in Texas have the following rights:

 • Enjoy the property in quiet and peace, devoid of unnecessary annoyances.